Viruses: Genes Gone Rogue

 The retrovirus infection cycle.
 (1) The retrovirus binds to a cell receptor to gain entry.
 (2) Reverse transcriptase converts the viral genome from RNA to DNA.
 (3) The capsid injects the viral DNA along with an enzyme called integrase into the nucleus.
 (4) Integrase catalyses the insertion of viral DNA at target sites to create a permanent store.
 (5) To replicate, the provirus is then transcribed back into mRNA which is (6) exported out of the nucleus.
 (7) The mRNA is translated into viral proteins which self-assemble and (8) exit the cell.

-Typically, the HIV virus targets immune cells, ultimately leading to acquired immunodeficiency syndrome (AIDS).
-But HIV attacks other cells too.
-When it infects germ cells (sperm and eggs), it hitches a ride within the genome of future generations.
+Typically, the HIV virus targets immune cells, which is what ultimately leads to acquired immunodeficiency syndrome (AIDS) if left untreated.
+But can HIV attack other cells too.
+When it infects germ cells (ie, sperm and eggs), it hitches a ride in the genome of future generations.

 Today, we all have proviruses inside our DNA—or at least, the fragmented remnants of their genes.
 But if natural selection prunes away useless genes, why are proviral sequences still with us today?